Bio-Prime/documentation/docs/index.md

 The “Analysis” field allows the user to link information (e.g. graphs or videos) as a part of the analysis to the primer data.

+To delete a primer, select it by checking off the box on the left of its name then click on the “Delete” icon in the top right corner.

 Any changes made can be viewed in the "History" section.

 ## Ordering New Primers